EECS150/asic_labs_fa21/lab3/spec.md

 ]
 ```

-This is where we specify to HAMMER that we intend on using the `CLK_PERIOD` we defined earlier
+This is where we specify to Hammer that we intend on using the `CLK_PERIOD` we defined earlier
 as the constraint for our design.
 We will see more detailed constraints in the later labs.

 ## Understanding the example design